NCERT Exemplar Class 9 Science Solutions Chapter 11 Work and Energy

 (d) Kinetic energy

-Answer: [A]
+Answer: [a]

 Solution.

-When a body falls under gravity, the body’s acceleration does not depend on mass of the body.
+When a body falls under gravity, the body’s acceleration does not depend on the mass of the body.

-Their velocities will be the same at that instant too.
+Their velocities will be the same at that instant, too.

 Momentum and kinetic energy depend on speed as well as mass.